 How Can Compensation Help After Paralysis?

-After suffering with paralysis, compensation could not only help you gain a sense of justice, but also help you with any associated financial losses you suffered.
+After suffering from paralysis, compensation could not only help you gain a sense of justice, but also help you with any associated financial losses you suffered.

-Special damages is the head of loss that aims to reimburse you for financial losses suffered due your paralysis.
+Special damages are the head of loss that aims to reimburse you for financial losses suffered due to your paralysis.

 As such, please see the following examples of special damages and how they could help you following a paralysis injury: